A Surprising Way to Cleanse a Fatty Liver

 - Absorb Omega-3 fatty acids

 Now, this next bit of research was quite interesting.
 In a few studies, mice were fed methionine and choline-deficient diets.
-They got fatty liver disease, but they did not gain weight or develop insulin resistance and diabetes.
+They got fatty liver disease, but they did not gain weight or develop Fat Storing Hormone resistance and diabetes.
 Needless to say, you should not feed your pet mice a keto diet.

 The Solution: Foods High in Methionine and Choline